This article is specifically about dual node HA clusters. If you are installing a single server, please click here.

 Step 9: Connect Cluster interconnect

-Connect the servers cluster interconnect ports together as shown in the below diagram with the blue and red lines. (we recommenced using a 0.25 metre ethernet cable for the cluster interconnects)
+Connect the servers cluster interconnect ports together as shown in the below diagram with the blue and yellow lines. (we recommenced using a 0.25 metre ethernet cable for the cluster interconnects)

 Step 10: LAN port